mhilgart/streamwriter/README.md

 ## If compilation fails

-If a dependency fails to compile, you can either modify the build command in CMakeLists.txt, or go to the directory in modules/ and compile it manually.
-Then you can comment out that dependency's section in CMakeLists.txt and recompile StreamWriter with
+If a dependency fails to compile, you can try modifying the build commands for that dependency in CMakeLists.txt.
+Then try compiling again:

 ``cd [streamwriter dir] && make clean && make init && make``

+Another option is to go to the dependency's directory in modules/ and try compiling it manually.
+Once it succeeds, you can remove that dependency's section in CMakeLists.txt so compiling StreamWriter won't try to recompile the dependency.
+Finally, run the commands above to compile StreamWriter.